 So, which shader should you be running?
 Let’s take a look at the top options for some inspiration.

-What Are Shaders in Destiny 2?
+What Are Shaders in Destiny 2 and How Do You Equip Them?

 How Do You Equip Shaders in Destiny 2?